-As with the investigation, the sampling should be under the full-time direction of either a Chartered Engineer or Chartered Geologist.
-All the recovered soil samples should be screened on-site for any visual or olfactory evidence of contamination, including the presence of Volatile Organic Compounds (VOCs).
-Samples should be selected from the trial pits and boreholes based on those most likely to be contaminated, and those that will give the most appropriate indication of the spread of any contaminants.
+As with the investigation, the sampling should be under the full time direction of either a Chartered Engineer or Chartered Geologist.
+All the recovered soil samples should be screened on-site for any visual or olfactory evidence of contamination including the presence of Volatile Organic Compounds (VOCs).
+Samples should be selected from the trial pits and boreholes on the basis of those which are most likely to be contaminated and those which will give the most appropriate indication of the spread of any contaminants.
 The samples should be stored in either glass or plastic containers and where necessary kept in cooled conditions.
-Testing should be carried out by a UKAS accredited laboratory, in accordance with the Environment Agency's Monitoring Certification Scheme; MCERTS performance standards.
+Testing should be carried out by a UKAS accredited laboratory, in accordance with MCERTS performance standards.

-The aim of this is to make a preliminary assessment of the level of any contamination on the site, in order to determine if there are any significant risks associated with contaminants in respect of both human health and the environment, including controlled waters.
-In addition to the soil, ground water samples should be tested where appropriate.
+The aim of this is to make a preliminary assessment of the level of any contamination on the site, in order to determine if there are any significant risks associated with contaminants, in respect of both human health and the environment, including controlled waters.

+In addition to the soil, groundwater samples should be tested where appropriate.

-4.5.6 Geoenvironmental Risk Assessment (conceptual site model)
+4.5.6 Geoenvironmental risk assessment (conceptual site model)

-The qualitative health and environmental Risk Assessment carried out as part of the desk study should be revised, based on the findings of the ground investigation and the results of the contamination testing, to produce a Detailed Quantitative Risk Assessment (DQRA).
+The qualitative health and environmental risk assessment carried out as part of the desk study should be revised, based on the findings of the ground investigation and the results of the contamination testing, to produce a detailed quantitative risk assessment (DQRA).

-The DQRA is again based on the conceptual site model, and might look similar to the following example summary of hazards, pathways and receptors.
-On-sites with known contamination, further investigation and testing may be necessary, together with recommendations for remediation and its validation.
+The DQRA is again based on the conceptual site model and might look similar to the following example summary of hazards, pathways and receptors.
+On sites with known contamination, further investigation and testing may be necessary, together with recommendations for remediation and its validation.

-Source Potential pollutant Pathways Receptor Risk Potentially contaminated made ground Oils, fuels, grease, hydraulic fluid, metals, asbestos A. Present occupants Site unoccupied Possible past minor spillages and metals ninor spillages 1-5 B. Ground workers Low risk involved with excavation work, provided personnel adopt suitable precautions, together with washing facilities C. Future residents/occupants Low risk for residential use, provided made ground is capped by clean sub-soil and topsoil 6 D. Controlled waters Low to moderate risk at present.
+Source Potential pollutant Pathways Receptor Risk Potentially contaminated made ground Oils, fuels, grease, hydraulic fluid, metals, asbestos 1-5 A. Present occupants Site unoccupied Possible past minor spillages and metals B. Groundworkers Low risk involved with excavation work, provided personnel adopt suitable precautions, together with washing facilities C. Future residents / occupants Low risk for residential use, provided made ground is capped by clean sub-soil and topsoil 6 D. Controlled waters Low to moderate risk at present.
 Provided on-site monitoring undertaken throughout the piling and ground work phases of development show no adverse effects, the risk will be low E. Ecosystems Low risk as leaching is not a problem 7 F. Building materials and services Low to moderate.
 Install pipes in clean bedding materials.
 Adequate precautions to be taken in respect of buried concrete Organic material Landfill gases, Radon, VOCs, SVOCs 8 A-F Low to moderate.
 Low values of ground gases present during the investigation, although basic gas protection measures are recommended Waste materials Fly-tipping All waste materials to be removed from site

-Table 5: Example detailed quantitative Risk Assessment
+Table 5: Example detailed quantitative risk assessment